Mitsubishi Mirage: United States

 In the United States, the fifth generation Mirage arrived for the 1997 model year and was again available in sedan and coupé versions.
-The 1.5- 4G15 and 1.8-liter engines from the previous iteration returned in DE and LS trims, respectively.
+The SOHC 1.5- and 1.8-liter engines from the previous iteration returned in DE and LS trims, respectively.
 The 1998 model year brought a stronger starter and battery; 1999 introduced a minor facelift, plainer seat fabric; and for the LS coupé, white-faced gauges and a tachometer with either transmission (it was formerly exclusive to the manual).
 For 2000, Mitsubishi added further standard equipment, plus the standardization of the 1.8-liter engine for the DE sedan; anti-lock brakes were deleted from the options list.
 Mitsubishi renamed the DE sedan as ES for model year 2001.
 Mirage sedans were replaced with the next generation Lancer for 2002, although the coupé lingered on for 2002 in North America.
 The production of the model year 1999 Mirage sedans was greatly lowered due to the large demand for the Eclipse; there were only 4,783 Mirage DE (Deluxe Edition) units produced and 3,829 Mirage sedans exported for that model year.
-In Puerto Rico, the 1.8L Mirage was sold as the Mitsubishi Technica or Mirage Technica for both 2-door and 4-door variants.
+In Puerto Rico, the 1.8-liter Mirage was sold as the Mirage Technica for both coupé and sedan variants.